luizbgomide/sovereign/equipment.md

 ## Equipment Availability

 Markets are not able to supply infinite amounts of goods.
-The monthly availability goods by the population of a market are given below.
+The monthly availability of goods by the population of a market is given below.

 | Price / Pop     | 100k+ | 25k+ | 10k+ | 3k+ | 1k+ | 999- |
 | --------------- | ----- | ---- | ---- | --- | --- | ---- |